 Provide oversight for Residence Life policies and procedures

 Conduct Level 1 investigations where appropriate

-Master’s degree preferred with demonstrated ability and experience in the following.
+Master’s degree (or Master’s in progress) preferred with demonstrated ability and experience in the following.

 Understanding of developmental and social issues experienced by college students